jpegleg/giant-spellbook/README.md

 _Note that short messages that are only a few words may fail to decrypt with the "brute" functions.
 Also the functions may report decryption success when something vaguely like English is found._

+There is also 'xor_batch' subcommand for 'brute' that will create a directory for every byte and save the xor result of the input to `xor.out` in the corresponding directory.

 Get all hashes for a file: